9 Best Place to Visit in Doi Mae Salong (2025)

 It is a community founded by former Chinese soldiers of the 93rd Military Division, affiliated with the Kuomintang under General Chiang Kai-shek.
 They were active in combat in the southern China region during World War 2.

-Doi Mae Salong Wwii
+Doi Mae Salong WWII

 Later, as China underwent radical political change, the Chinese Communist Party (CCP) under Mao Zedong successfully staged a coup and forced the Kuomintang to retreat to Taiwan.
 The 93rd Division was repeatedly attacked by pursuing CCP troops, forcing the soldiers to retreat into Myanmar (then known as Burma).
 But numerous clashes with the Burmese army resulted in the remnants of the 93rd Division being pushed back to Doi Tung and Mae Sai on the Thailand-Burma border.

-Doi Mae Salong Wwii
+Doi Mae Salong WWII

 Burma filed a complaint to the United Nations in 1953.
 The UN resolved to evacuate the abandoned division to Taiwan, but 30,000 soldiers under the command of General Li Wenfan and General Tuan Shiwen requested asylum in Thailand, as they were not sure about the future of Taiwan, which is just a small island.
 The Thai government permitted the asylum and assigned General Li Wenfan’s men to settle at Tham Ngob, Fang District, Chiang Mai.